gyft/aws-lambda-powertools-typescript/CONTRIBUTING.md

   - `npm run docs-buildDockerImage` OR `docker build -t squidfunk/mkdocs-material ./docs/`
   - `npm run docs-runLocalDocker` OR `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`

+### Examples

+As part of the repo you will find an examples folder at the root.
+This folder contains examples (written with CDK for now) of deployable lambdas using powertools lib.

+To test your updates with this examples you just have to:

+1. Build your local version of *aws-lambda-powertools-typescript* npm packages with `npm run lerna-package`
+1. Update their references in examples
+    ```
+    cd examples/cdk
+    npm install ../../packages/**/dist/aws-lambda-powertools-*
+    ```
+1. Run cdk tests
+    ```
+    npm run test
+    ```
+1. Deploy
+    ```
+    npm run cdk deploy
+    ```

 ### Conventions

 Category | Convention